phipyao/PhipChat/README.md

 # phipchat
-AI chatbot trained using Tensorflow
+AI chatbot trained using the TensorFlow machine learning framework